brooklabteam/brooklab-resources/RAxML-mpi.md

 # Running RAxML-mpi on Midway

-To install RAxML on the cluster:

-module load openmpi/3.0.0+gcc-10.1.0
-export PATH=/project2/cbrook/software/raxml-ng/bin:$PATH
+To install RAxML on the cluster and be a part of your profile so you don't have to load it every time: vi ~/.bash_profile i to insert the following lines: module load openmpi module load gcc/10.2.0 export PATH=/project2/cbrook/software/raxml-ng/bin:$PATH press esc to edit insert mode, then type :wq to save and quit

 check it works by requesting version (if it says ‘not found’, didn’t work): raxml-ng-mpi --version

-If this is not incorporated into the SLURM script, you will have to do the above step every time you need to use RAxML on the cluster.

 Below is an example of a SLURM script I ran for a very large (412 genera) picornavirus phylogeny, the max time alloted by the cluster (36 hours) was not